noise-lab/censorship-course/docs/syllabus.md

 meeting time for more interactive activities: discussion, data analysis activities, etc.

-**Class meetings.**The course will meet twice a week for 90-minute **class meetings**, or (in alternate format), three times a week over three weeks, for three hours per meeting.
+**Class meetings.** The course will meet regularly for **class meetings** according to the format and schedule specified for your particular offering (frequency and duration will vary by term and format).

 Each class meeting will have **one of the following activities**.